2006 Chinese Grand Prix: Race

 Alonso dropped back all the time and on lap 35, having seen several drivers switch to dry tyres and be able to handle the drying conditions, pitted and made the switch.
 However a wheel nut problem at his stop caused it to last over 19 seconds.
 When he emerged from his stop he was down in 4th and over 50 seconds off the lead.
 Schumacher and Fisichella were among the last drivers to switch to dry tyres, pitting on laps 40 and 41 respectively.
 Fisichella emerged from his stop still ahead of Schumacher, but struggling with his cold tyres ran wide at the first corner, allowing Schumacher through into the lead.

 Alonso had now rediscovered his pace and charged in the closing stages, setting fastest lap after fastest lap.
 Fisichella let him past without a fight, but although he continued to close rapidly on Schumacher, he ran out of time to catch him, finishing just 3 seconds behind.
 Fisichella had dropped back hugely in the closing laps but hung on to a comfortable third place.

 Nick Heidfeld had started eighth on the grid but through his strategy of pitting late at both pitstops had rising to fourth in the closing stages, leapfrogging Rubens Barrichello, Jenson Button and Pedro de la Rosa.
 However, in the closing stages Heidfeld was firstly forced off the track while trying to lap Christijan Albers, then held up by Takuma Sato's Super Aguri, allowing Barrichello, Button and de la Rosa to close up to him.
 Button first managed to find his way past Barrichello on the last lap, then, at the penultimate corner, boxed Heidfeld in behind Sato, taking fourth.
 Barrichello then braked too late at the same corner, running into the back of Heidfeld, knocking the BMW Sauber's right rear wheel askew and damaging his own front wing.
 This allowed de la Rosa through to take fifth, Barrichello sixth, and the furious Heidfeld limped home seventh.

 Post-race

 The result put Michael Schumacher equal on points with Fernando Alonso, and put him in the championship lead on countback.
 However, Fisichella's third place allowed Renault to regain the lead of the Constructors' Championship by one point from Ferrari, as well as vaulting Fisichella ahead of Felipe Massa in the battle for third in the Drivers' Championship, also by one point.
 After the race, Schumacher expressed his surprise at the performance of his car in the wet, after its dismal showing in qualifying.
 Alonso expressed his regret over the decision to change only the front tyres at his first stop, but also his encouragement at the pace his car had shown throughout the weekend.
 Both championship contenders were confident heading into the final two races of the season.

+After the race, Nick Heidfeld rushed to Sakon Yamamoto, accusing him of causing the accident in the last lap.
+Heidfeld was further angered by Yamamoto's lack of response, but eventually apologized when he learned that Takuma Sato had caused the crash.